leanprover/theorem_proving_in_lean4/induction_and_recursion.md

   sizeOfWFRel
 ```

-In the following example, we show termination by showing that `as.size - i` is decreasing
+In the following example, we prove termination by showing that `as.size - i` is decreasing
 in the recursive application.

 ```lean